Wobblyyyy/wobblyyyy/README.md

 # about me
-hey! my name's colin. i've always gone by he/him/his pronouns out of convenience, but i don't really have a preference and am comfortable with anything. i write code and do general IT related work for KPM Exceptional LLC.
+hey! my name's colin. i've always gone by he/him/his pronouns out of convenience, but i don't really have a preference and am comfortable with anything.

 i love sarcasm, a lot. also, i love pissing off pretentious morons.